Yandex Cloud

 • day: Day of the week, in DDD format.

-• hour: Hour of the day, in HH format.
+• hour: Hour, in HH format.
 Allowed values range from 1 to 24 hours.

 By default, when users and databases are created, this setting’s value is inherited from the cluster.
 You can also specify this setting manually.
 See User management and Database management for details.